anthonydavidson189/free-interactive-ai-training-materials/README.md

 ## Why this exists

-It's hard to deny that AI agents, LLMs and other tools are everywhere now.
-New approaches and products appear much faster than guardrails and practices on safe use of those tools.
-While regular phishing is relatively known problem, fast AI propagation created a lot of never before seen attack vectors like prompt injection.
-This library aims to fix that at least a little bit in the aspect of raising awareness and giving people skills on how to not become a victim of AI cyberattack.

-**This library takes a different approach.**
+AI agents, LLMs, and autonomous tools are being adopted faster than the security practices meant to govern them.
+While threats like phishing are well-understood, the AI wave has introduced attack vectors that most people have never encountered — prompt injection, RAG exploitation, and more.

+The problem isn't awareness alone.
+Most security training is passive: slide decks and videos that people click through and forget.
+This library takes a different approach.
 Every exercise drops you into an interactive 3D office environment where you face realistic scenarios in first-person.
 You interact with real objects — a phone, a PC running a live OS (browser, terminal, Zoom), a flipchart — and make decisions under pressure, just like you would at your desk.

 Scenarios include things like: